-Thinking about doing some burning?
-Whether it's a small trash pile or an entire field, it's imperative that you check the current weather conditions as well as the forecast.
-Often times, what starts as a small fire, quickly grows out of control.
+Whether you plan to burn a small trash pile or an entire field, it's imperative that you check the current weather conditions as well as the forecast.
+A simple shift in wind direction or an increase in wind speed can cause a fire to quickly grow out of control.
 Remember, you are responsible for any damages, injuries, and even deaths that occur as a result of the fire you started.

-Please follow the steps below before starting your fire.
+Please follow the five steps below before starting your fire:

 1. Check the Fire Danger Index